-It was actually hot, without a cloud in the sky, so we spent a few hours walking along the empty white sands and taking photos.
-We hadn’t had breakfast yet, so we drove south for an hour and a half to a tiny town called Bicheno.
-We found a bakery to grab a panini and coffee from, and carried on our way.
+It was actually hot, without a cloud in the sky.
+We spent a few hours walking along the empty white sands and taking photos.
+As we hadn’t had breakfast yet, we drove south for an hour and a half to a tiny town called Bicheno.
+We found a bakery to grab a panini and coffee from and carried on our way.

 Coles Bay & Freycinet National Park

 A local possum, who was the most unafraid wild animal we had ever seen, kept trying to climb up our legs and get a seat for himself at the dining table.
-At first it was cute, and then it became annoying, so we retreated to our car for an inside dinner of toasted sandwiches and an early night.
+At first, it was cute.
+Then it became annoying.
+We retreated to our car for an inside dinner of toasted sandwiches and an early night.